Pieter Mulder

 Pieter Willem Adriaan Mulder (born 26 July 1951) is a South African politician and the former leader of the Freedom Front Plus.
 He served as the Deputy Minister of Agriculture, Forestry and Fisheries in the Cabinet of President Jacob Zuma from 2009–14.

 Biography

 Early life and politics

 Mulder was born in Randfontein and grew up in Randfontein and Cape Town.
 He completed his secondary education at Riebeeck High School in Randfontein, where he was head boy and Victor Ludorum in athletics.
 The son of former Cabinet minister Connie Mulder, Pieter first worked as a lecturer at the Potchefstroom University for Christian Higher Education, before being promoted to head of the university's communications department.
 He represented the town of Potchefstroom in Parliament for nearly thirty years from 1988–2017, initially elected as an MP for the Conservative Party (KP).
+He was elected for Schweizer-Reneke in the House of Assembly of South Africa in 1989.

 Freedom Front

 Prior to South Africa's first non-racial election in 1994, Mulder co-founded the Freedom Front with General Constand Viljoen, a former head of the South African Defence Force.
 At the election in 1994, the Freedom Front won nine seats in the National Assembly.
 This number was reduced to three at the 1999 general election.
 Viljoen, who acted as the leader since the party's founding, retired from politics in 2001 and Mulder succeeded him.